 - Win your 3rd challenge to win an additional power and trigger Superior Claim (remember that Superior Claim also can trigger on defensive challenges)

 - Rush to victory

 Try to include some standing/non-kneeling cards in your starting hand:

-- Open with The Withering Cold.
-Stark has lots of stand/not kneel effects to take advantage of this plot.
-But there's also Meera Reed, who you can use again if you follow up with Winter Festival.
+- Open with The Maiden.
+Meera Reed can be used again if you follow up with other Winter plots like Winter Festival.
 Or you just use your weenies (cheap characters) to declare your 3 challenges, and then turn your knelt characters into new cards via Return to the Fields.

 - At the Palace of Sorrows (R) helps a lot vs burn, but is generally decent with lots of low cost/STR characters.
 No The Lord of the Crossing penalty is also good.

-- If you can anticipate a reset like Valar Morghulis or Valar Dohaeris, Return to the Fields is a very good counter.
+- If you can anticipate a reset like Valar Morghulis or Valar Dohaeris, Return to the Fields or The Crone is a very good counter.

 You have lots of characters that are very efficient on their own.
 The best are probably: